sl236/audiodemo/README.md

 ============

 Javascript audio mixer and modplayer.
-Works both in Firefox and Chrome.
+Works the same way in Firefox and Chrome - i.e. both the competing APIs

 ***